Confirmatory composite analysis: Evaluating model fit

 In contrast to fit measures for common factor models, fit measures for composite models are relatively unexplored and reliable thresholds still need to be determined.

-To assess the overall model fit by means of statistical testing, the bootstrap test for overall model fit, also known as Bollen-Stine bootstrap test, can be used to investigate whether a composite model fits to the data.
+To assess the overall model fit by means of statistical testing, the bootstrap test for overall model fit, also known as Bollen-Stine bootstrap test, can be used to investigate whether a composite model fits the data.

 Alternative views on CCA

 Besides the originally proposed CCA, the evaluation steps known from partial least squares structural equation modeling (PLS-SEM) are dubbed CCA.

-It is emphasized that PLS-SEM's evaluation steps, in the following called PLS-CCA, differ from CCA in many regards:.
+It is emphasized that PLS-SEM's evaluation steps, in the following called PLS-CCA, differ from CCA in many regards:

 (i) While PLS-CCA aims at conforming reflective and formative measurement models, CCA aims at assessing composite models; (ii) PLS-CCA omits overall model fit assessment, which is a crucial step in CCA as well as SEM; (iii) PLS-CCA is strongly linked to PLS-PM, while for CCA PLS-PM can be employed as one estimator, but this is in no way mandatory.

-Hence, researchers who employ CCA need to be aware to which technique they are referring to.
+Hence, researchers who employ CCA need to be aware which technique they are referring to.